 Being able to perceive a wide spectrum of colors takes more than great eyesight.
 Your color perception depends on several factors, including your color vocabulary, your home country, and the languages you speak.
 That’s part of why two people can look at the same image of a dress and see completely different color schemes.

-To test how your color perception stacks up against the rest of the population, take the free color test from Lenstore UK below.
-You'll be given a series of tasks, such as identifying the lightest shade of a certain color, matching two identical shades, and filling in a gradient color pattern with the missing hue.
+To test how your color perception stacks up against the rest of the population, take the free color test from Lenstore UK here.
+Once you click that link, you’ll be given a series of tasks, such as identifying the lightest shade of a certain color, matching two identical shades, and filling in a gradient color pattern with the missing hue.
 After answering 10 questions, the test tells you how many you got right.

 Don’t be too upset if you didn’t do as well as you had hoped: Less than 1 percent of the 2000 people Lenstore surveyed scored a perfect 10 out of 10.
 The most common score was 6 out of 10, with 24.1 percent of respondents getting this result.